dominictoms/cv/README.md

 >
 ```

+For an example, entering the number `1` here will generate the CV with the default profile.

 ## Cover Letter Generation

 Just like profiles, cover letters are stored as text files in the `letters` directory.
 When the `build.py` script is run, a specific cover letter can be selected.
-Letters can include `<company>` in place of the companies name.
+Letters can include `<company>` in place of the companies name and `<role>` in place of the specific role.
 For example:

 ```
-I would love to work at <company>!
+I am interested in the <role> position at <company>.
 ```

 Would be built into:

 ```
-I would love to work at Apple!
+I am interested in the Software Developer position at Apple.
 ```

-If the company is set to Apple when the `build.py` script is run.
+If the company is set to "Apple" and the role is set to "Software Developer" when the `build.py` script is run.

 ## Careers and Education